Planting, Growing & Harvesting Dahlias

 1. Choose a location with at least 6 hours of direct sun (the more sun, the better!) and well drained, fertile soil.

 2. Plant AFTER the threat of frost has passed which around here is Memorial Day.
-The soil should be warm and not soaking wet.
+The soil should be warm (60 degrees) and not soaking wet.

 3. Space tubers or their starts 12"-18” apart.
 For tubers, dig a hole about 4-6" deep and wide enough to accommodate the tuber.
 Place tuber in the hole with the "eyes" at the top (or lay it on its side) and back-fill the hole gently, covering the tuber completely with a few inches of soil.
-Do not use mulch on top as it makes it difficult for the sprouts to form.
+Do not use mulch on top as it makes it difficult for the sprouts to form and the soil to warm up.
 I like to put a dusting of bone meal in the hole with the tuber.

 4. Stake dahlias to prevent tipping over from wind and heavy blooms.
 I use 1 t-post at the end of each bed and use twine to make a corral around the tubers, stringing the twine from one t-post to the other.